ultrabug/mkdocs-static-i18n/README.md

 # MkDocs Static I18n Plugin

-*An MkDoc plugin that helps you get add multilang support to your site / documentation.*
+*An MkDoc plugin that helps you support multiple language versions of your site / documentation.*

 The `mkdocs-static-i18n` plugin allows you to support multiple languages on your documentation by adding static translation files to your existing documentation pages.
 Multi language support is just **one `.<language>.md` file away!**.